-pred_setLib.INSERT_CONV : conv -> conv
+INSERT_CONVpred_setLib.INSERT_CONV : conv -> conv

-Reduce t INSERT {t1;...;t;...;tn}
+Reduce t INSERT {t1;...;t;...;tn} to

-is a parameterized conversion
+The function INSERT_CONV is a parameterized conversion

-for reducing finite sets of the form t INSERT {t1;...;tn}
+for reducing finite sets of the form t INSERT {t1;...;tn},

-is a set of type ty->bool
+where {t1;...;tn} is a set of type ty->bool

-is equal to some element ti
+and t is equal to some element ti of this set.

-The first argument to INSERT_CONV
+The first argument to INSERT_CONV is expected to be a

 conversion that decides equality between values of the base type

-.
-Given an equation e1 = e2
+ty.
+Given an equation e1 = e2, where

-are terms of type ty
+e1 and e2 are terms of type ty,

 this conversion should return the theorem |- (e1 = e2) = T

-or the theorem |- (e1 = e2) = F
+or the theorem |- (e1 = e2) = F, as appropriate.

 Given such a conversion, the function INSERT_CONV